Hakalau Forest Refuge Management Endowment:

 What is the National Wildlife Refuge System?

 The NWRS is the world’s largest network of public lands and waters set aside specifically for conserving wildlife and protecting ecosystems.
-The System covers more than 150 million acres of public lands on 552 refuges and four national marine monuments.
+The System covers more than 150 million acres of public lands on 560 refuges and four national marine monuments.
+The NWRS protects iconic species and provides some of the best wildlife viewing opportunities on Earth.
 The System is administered by the U.S. Fish and Wildlife Service, an agency within the U.S. Department of Interior.

 How many national wildlife refuges are there in the Hawaiian Islands?